loshuyen/ptt_stock_crawler/README.md

 - Store articles' title, rating, and date in the SQLite database (stock.db)
 - Docker image: https://hub.docker.com/r/loshuyen/ptt_stock_crawler
 # Scenario
-- Display popular articles to users, which can save time in skimming pages
+- Display popular articles to users, which can save time instead of skimming pages
 # Future works
 - Add a dynamic leaderboard to display rating rankings
 - Analyze rating variation of artciles in a period of time to peek the market movements